rakkatak/sandbox/restaurant-menu/README.md

 >- Components have a well defined life cycle

 With the menu application, in order to carry out a component based architecture, the following conventions were followed:
->- Inputs to the components are defined only with one way binding i.e. '<'
+>- Inputs to the components are defined only with a one way binding i.e. '<'
 >- Properties passed in are never changed
 >
 >Note: There are no outputs from my components but if there were, they would be implemented with a callback and the '&' binding convention